wrello/Plums/README.md

 ⚠️Currently in beta.
 Not recommended for use in production.⚠️

-- Supports nested plums
+- Sub-plums in data tables
-- Includes server-side plum events
+- Server-side plum events
-- Supports `Event:Observe()` to collect prior values
+- `Event:Observe()` to collect prior values
-- Uses [Squash](https://github.com/Data-Oriented-House/Squash/) to compress overhead plum data
+- [Squash](https://github.com/Data-Oriented-House/Squash/) to compress overhead plum data
-- Focuses on convenient API
+- Convenient API

 <h2>Install</h2>